An analogue of Wilton's formula and values of Dedekind zeta functions: Values of Dedekind zeta functions

-$ $ In this section, we discuss a closed form expression for Dedekind zeta values attached to imaginary quadratic number fields.
+$ $ In this section, we discuss an expression for Dedekind zeta values attached to imaginary quadratic number fields.
 This expression for odd positive values is derived from the following two important results. \begin{prop}[Ramanujan's Identity] For $\alpha \beta = \pi^2$, we have

 where $S_n(r)=\sum\limits_{k=1}^\infty \frac{1}{k^n(e^{\pi rk}-1)}$. \end{prop} In \cite{CL}, M. Chamberland and P. Lopatto obtained an explicit formula for Riemann zeta odd positive values from Proposition \ref{Prop4.1}.
 More precisely, they obtained the following: \begin{prop}[Chamberland--Lopatto] For $n= 4m-1$,